 The idea of the West-Eastern Divan was conceived in 1999 in the minds of two artists and intellectuals: the Argentinian-Israeli musician Daniel Barenboim and the Palestinian professor Edward Said.
 They decided to create a workshop for young musicians from Israel and various Arab countries of the Middle East, with the aim of combining musical study and development with the sharing of knowledge and comprehension between people from cultures that traditionally have been rivals.
 In this workshop, young musicians build upon their musical knowledge while living side-by-side with people from countries that may be engaged in conflict with their own.
 An equal number of Israeli and Arab musicians provide the base of the orchestra, joined by Spanish players.

-Its first sessions took place in Weimar and in Chicago, until in 2002 the workshop was finally established in Seville thanks to the support of the Junta de Andalucía (Andalusian Regional Government).
+Its first sessions took place in Weimar and in Chicago, until 2002 when the workshop was finally established in Seville thanks to the support of the Junta de Andalucía (Andalusian Regional Government).

 The West-Eastern Divan is not only a musical project, but also a forum for dialogue and reflection on the Palestinian-Israeli problem.
 Through the cross-cultural contacts made by the artists, the project could have an important role in overcoming political and cultural differences between the countries represented in the workshop.
 In this model, an orchestra serves as a good example of democracy and civilized living.

 The use of the words 'West-Eastern Divan' in the name of the workshop refers to a collection of poems by the German poet Johann Wolfgang Goethe.
 And as its founders once said, "the reason we named the orchestra this way stems from the fact that Goethe was one of the first Germans to be truly interested in other countries", as he started learning Arabic when he had passed 60 years of age.